The Dangerous Side of Divorce

 First came financial pressure—the kind designed to weaken your ability to fight back.
 Endless complications.
 Delays.
 Expenses.
 Instability.
 The kind of exhaustion that makes survival itself become your full-time job.

-Slander.
-Isolation.
-Misrepresentation.
-Quiet character assassination.
+Slander, isolation, misrepresentation, quiet character assassination.
 The kind that makes people slowly begin to question you instead of questioning what’s happening to you.

 Then came something harder to explain.